molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 * Name: Name of entity
 * Importable: Is this entity inportable or not.
 Two options (Yes, No)

-"Entity fields" table that will contain information about the fields of a entity (Columns of the table)
+"Entity fields" table that will contain information about the fields of an entity (Columns of the table)

 * Name: Name of entity
 * Detected: A comma separated list of fields that were found for this entity